Skip to main content

 1. Navigate to https://TENANT.moderne.io/organizations (replace TENANT in the URL with your company's Moderne tenant)

-2. Click Organization in the left nav and select the organization you expect this repository to appear in:
+2. Click on the organization selector at the top of your screen and select the organization you expect this repository to appear in:

 1. Search for the repository in question